LaunchlabAU/auspol-donations-twitter-bot/README.md

 ## Contributing.

 To contribute, please submit changes to the tables as a pull request.
+You can create a pull request by clicking on the pencil icon at the top right of a table, making the changes, then when you save the changes we will be able to merge them into the datatset.
+Once we merge in your changes, it will take about 10 minutes until the new dataset is live and in use by the bot.